android/privacy-sandbox-samples/TopicsJava/README.md

   another epoch.

-This sample project is built with 11 different build flavors, each of which modifies the package name, representing 11 test package names included in the taxonomy.
+This sample project is built with 11 different build flavors, each of which modifies the package name and title.
 This setup demonstrates a variety of installed apps that are assigned various topic values.
-Selecting a different build flavor will have the Topics API treat the application as a different entry in the taxonomy, and therefore eligible for a different set of topics results (This functionality is specific to Developer Preview 1, with future releases slated to include on-device classification so that the package will not need to be included in the classification table in order to receive a result).
-The current results will be based on the [taxonomy for Chrome][taxonomy].
+Selecting a different build flavor will have the Topics API evaluate the app differently using the on-device classifier and therefore be eligible for a different set of topics results.
+The current results will be based on the [taxonomy for Chrome][taxonomy], and are specifically determined based on the apps title and description information.
 In a future release this will be updated to a Taxonomy specific to Android.

 When testing, you may find it useful to try running different combinations of test packages to better understand how the system determines which Topics to return based on overlapping popularity.

 To help automate the process of installing and running each of the application flavors, you can execute the following script from inside of the `TopicsJava` directory, which will install and run each application once.
 After that, data